The page has been translated by Gen AI.

 Creating a DaemonSet

-To create a DaemonSet, follow the steps below.
+To create a DaemonSet, follow these steps.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engine.

-3. On the DaemonSet List page, select the cluster and namespace from the gear button at the top left, then click Create Object.
+3. On the DaemonSet list page, select the cluster and namespace from the gear button at the top left, then click Create object.

 Reference